 Just as moisture collects outside of a glass of cold water during humid weather, moisture can condense on the inside surfaces of the RV during cold weather when relative humidity of the interior air is high.
-This condition is increased because the insulated walls of a RV are much thinner than house walls.
-Estimates indicate a family of four can vaporize up to three gallons of water daily through breathing, cooking, bathing and washing.
+This condition is increased because designed, nor constitute misuse, abuse or neglect, and therefore void certain warranty protections.